Blockchair/Blockchair.Support/API_DOCUMENTATION_EN.md

 Additional data:
 * `data.{:hash}ᵢ.layer_2.omni` (for `bitcoin` only; in alpha test mode) — Omni layer transaction data in case there's any
+* `scripthash_type` field for inputs and outputs (example: `https://api.blockchair.com/bitcoin/dashboards/transaction/4d41241148a7cb8f4e2820d4393415ccd3d0793053a3855b44c33e5053c231ff`) in the `multisig_{:m}_of_{:n}` format.
+Please note that if output is unspent, `scripthash_type` will always be `null`, even if the associated address multisig type can be derived from some other spent output.

 In case transaction is confirmed on the blockchain, `data.{:hash}ᵢ.transaction.block_id` contains the block number it's included in.
 If the transaction is in the mempool, `data.{:hash}ᵢ.transaction.block_id` yields `-1`.
 If the transaction is neither present in the blockchain, nor in the mempool, there won't be `data.{:hash}ᵢ` key with data.